-The bill mandates the creation and maintenance of a "turquoise alert" system by the Department of Public Safety for the rapid dissemination of information regarding missing American Indians.
-It introduces new definitions, including "turquoise alert," which pertains to a missing person who is an enrolled member or eligible for enrollment in a federally recognized Indian nation, tribe, or pueblo.
-The bill amends existing definitions in the Missing Persons Information and Reporting Act, specifically adding the turquoise alert alongside other alerts like the Brittany and Silver alerts.
+The bill mandates the creation and maintenance of a "turquoise alert" system by the Department of Public Safety in New Mexico, specifically aimed at the rapid dissemination of information regarding missing American Indians.
+The legislation amends the Missing Persons Information and Reporting Act to include a new definition for "turquoise alert," which pertains to missing individuals who are enrolled members or eligible for enrollment in a federally or state-recognized Indian nation, tribe, or pueblo, and who are missing under involuntary, unexplained, or suspicious circumstances, or are at risk due to health or safety concerns, or suffer from a mental or physical disability or substance abuse disorder.

 Statutes affected: